stellayazilim/stella-go-tcp-server/readme.md

 # STELLA GO TCP SERVER

-This is a simple event driven concurrent low level tcp server library in early stage of development and it's not ready for production yet
+This is a simple event driven low level tcp server library in early stage of development and it's not ready for production yet

 currently only populates handler after connection finish